naddison36/tx2uml/README.md

 The participant names are shortened contract addresses.
 Basically, the first and last 2 bytes in hexadecimal format with a 0x prefix.

 Stereotypes are added for the contract and token name if they can be sourced.
 The contract name comes from Etherscan's verified contracts.
-The token name comes from Alethio.

 ## Messages